© 2009-2019 William Frank | Tuckford Bunny Press | Selden, NY |

 I become none of a hundred, like passion, like contempt.

-I mend what vary, heel the small and burn away exceed.
+I mend what varies, heel the small and burn away exceed.

-(My Lord, as one of many, I am nothing.)
+(My Lord, in both of these, I have nothing.)

 In the vivid hollow is the glistered brown